Edward Victor David Parr

-Edward Victor David Parr, JP was a British businessman and unofficial member of the Executive Council and Legislative Council of Hong Kong.
+Edward Victor David Parr, JP (22 May 1870 – 2 April 1947) was a British businessman and unofficial member of the Executive Council and Legislative Council of Hong Kong.

 Biography

-Parr first arrived in Hong Kong in 1896.
+Parr was born in Haslington, Cheshire.
+He first arrived in Hong Kong in 1896.
 After that he had been stationed Shanghai, Japan and India.
 He returned to Hong Kong and became head of many leading companies in Hong Kong.
-He was the acting superintendent of the Peninsular & Oriental Steam Navigation Company in 1916.
-In 1920 he was elected by the directors as the chairman of the Hongkong and Shanghai Banking Corporation.
+He was the acting superintendent of P&O in 1916.
+In 1920 he was elected by the directors as the chairman of the Hongkong & Shanghai Banking Corporation.
 He remained on the board until his resignation in 1924 on leaving Hong Kong.

 He was active in the British business community and was made Justice of the Peace in April 1915.
-In January 1916, Parr signed a petition organised by Sir Henry Pollock to the Secretary of State for the Colonies for constitution reform in Hong Kong.
+In January 1916, Parr signed a petition organised by Henry Pollock to the Secretary of State for the Colonies for constitution reform in Hong Kong.
 It demanded a larger increase of unofficial members in the Executive Council and also all unofficial members in the Legislative Council elected by the Hong Kong General Chamber of Commerce and unofficial Justices of Peace.
-He was member of the Hong Kong General Chamber of Commerce and when the Chamber moved for the exclusion of the German merchants after the First World War in 1917 under the chairmanship of P. H. Holyoak, he raised his support to the resolution and suggested to send their demand to the London government.
+He was member of the Hong Kong General Chamber of Commerce and when the Chamber moved for the exclusion of the German merchants after World War I in 1917 under the chairmanship of Percy Holyoak, he raised his support to the resolution and suggested to send their demand to the London government.